bkacjios/lua-mumble/README.md

 -- Timers will dereference themselves if the timer is stopped after the callback funciton call. mumble.timer = mumble.timer()

+-- A new buffer object
+-- Can be used to read/write raw binary data
+-- Can be initialized with data or a given size mumble.buffer = mumble.buffer([Number size, String data])

 -- A new voicetarget object
 mumble.voicetarget = mumble.voicetarget()